-The Medicare Levy Surcharge (MLS) is a government tax for singles earning over $90,000 or families (including couples and single-parents) earning over $180,000 who don’t have an appropriate level of private hospital insurance for the full financial year.
+The Medicare Levy Surcharge (MLS) is a government tax on top of the normal Medicare Levy and impacts singles with a taxable income of over $90,000 or families (including couples and single-parents) with a taxable income of over $180,000 who don’t have an appropriate level of private hospital insurance for the full financial year.

 Lifetime Health Cover (LHC) loading is a government charge which adds 2% on to the price you pay for Hospital Cover if you sign up after 30 June following your 31st birthday.
 The loading increases by 2% for every year you don’t join, up to a maximum of 70% and can only be removed after 10 years of continuous Hospital Cover.